HedgeHao/flutter_vision3d/example/README.md

-# flutter_vision_example
+# flutter_vision3d_example

-Demonstrates how to use the flutter_vision plugin.
+Demonstrates how to use the flutter_vision3d plugin.